lubka1/recommender-system/README.md

 ## Example of use:

 When you run the program a prompt will ask you to add a name of the txt file you want to analyze.
+Don't forget the path to the document.
 When left blank, it will execute with the documents from the assignment.